oddbird/oddleventy/content/blog/2026/anchor-overflow.md

 {% callout 'note', false %}

 Of course, the spec isn't just "whatever puts it closest".
 The spec says that the alignment is "toward the non-specified side track".
-So if you specify "start or "start and center", then the alignment will be `end`, and if you specify "end" or "end and center", then the alignment will be `start`.
+So if you specify "start" or "start and center", then the alignment will be `end`, and if you specify "end" or "end and center", then the alignment will be `start`.

 While I find this to be technically useful, it doesn't really help my mental model of how this works, so I just think of it as "whatever is closest".